 Form I-9 and The E-Verify System

-That said, if there’s one thing that’s associated with Form I-9, it’s the E-Verify system.
+That said, if there is one thing associated with Form I-9, it is the E-Verify system.
 This voluntary Internet-based system allows employers to easily compare information from Form I-9 with existing government records.
 E-Verify is also free to use, though it requires employees to present List B documents with their photograph.
-On top of that, the system doesn’t cover the reverification of expired employment authorization documents.
+On top of that, the system does not cover the reverification of expired employment authorization documents.

 The first part of Section 1 is pretty standard: blanks for the name, address, date of birth, contact information, and the US Social Security Number (SSN).
 Only the contact information—email address and phone number—are optional.